 Pros and Cons of Selling Annuities

 When life deals you an unexpected hand, selling an annuity may be the best solution to navigating through bills, excess expense and unexpected debts.
 Before making the decision to sell, it is important to weigh the pros against the cons.
-Some of the major benefits of selling an annuity include:

 - Immediate income to alleviate debt, medical expenses, and other large payments